serhiipylypchuk1991/WebixTestTask/README.md

 3) First cell: Dashboard view (Datatable and form)
     - Load the Datatable data (“data/data.js”) by url - Have done!

-    - Enable data editing via Form.
-This short tutorial may help you: https://webix.com/quick-start/introduction.html#!/1 ?
+    - Enable data editing via Form - Have done!

     - Enable deleting of datatable records via a “delete” icon in the last datatable column - Have done!